VVVVVan/CSC2520_final/entry.md

 }
 ```

-The implementation not only could turn mesh without boundaries into cubic but also could turn mesh with boundaries and non-orientable surfaces into cubic.
+The implementation can not only turn mesh with and without boundaries into cubic but also turn mesh with boundaries and non-orientable surfaces into cubic.

 ![Example outputs for ogre which has boundaries](./images/ogre_ori.png "Example outputs for ogre which has boundaries")
 ![Example outputs for ogre which has boundaries](./images/ogre_cubic.png "Example outputs for ogre which has boundaries")